(Everything but the) Kitchen Sink Smoothie

 1 TBSP diced jalapeño (or ⅓ cup diced green pepper if you want less heat)

 Mango Lime Vinaigrette (recipe above)

-*Remember for any canned food, select items that have a sodium content that is similar to the calorie content to keep daily sodium intake between 1500-2000mg/day
+*Remember for any canned food, select items that have a sodium content that is similar to the calorie content to keep daily sodium intake at least below 1500 mg/day

 Prepare Mango Pico de Gallo by combining first 5 ingredients and then toss with lime juice.
 Cover and place in refrigerator until ready to serve.
 Heat black beans and canned diced tomatoes/green chilies over medium heat on stovetop with ½ cup water.
 Serve heated black bean mixture over warmed brown rice.
 Top with Mango Pico de Gallo and drizzle with Mango Lime Vinaigrette.
 Garnish with cilantro and serve with lime wedges.

 1.5lbs mushrooms chopped (I like a medley)